-PFMs have shown great potential in aiding point cloud learning with much less human annotations.
-Despite several groundbreaking studies, this field of research remains under-unexplored, leaving plenty of opportunities for further investigation.
-Specifically, though self-supervised pretraining has shown great effectiveness in 2D computer vision and NLP, its effects on point cloud learning lag far behind with random initialization still dominating the field.
-This is largely attributed to the scarcity of large-scale point cloud data, and the absence of unified and generalizable point cloud backbone models also affects~\cite{xiao2022unsupervised}.
+PFMs have shown great potential in enhancing point cloud learning with minimal human annotations.
+While this field is highly active, it remains underexplored, offering numerous opportunities for further research.
+Self-supervised pretraining, although effective in 2D computer vision and NLP, has not yet achieved the same impact in point cloud learning, where random initialization still predominates.
+This is mainly due to the scarcity of large-scale point cloud datasets and the lack of unified, generalizable point cloud backbone models~\cite{xiao2022unsupervised}.

-In addition, though VLMs offer a viable solution for point cloud pretraining, the potential of pre-training language-point cloud foundation models remains largely untapped.
-One major challenge is the construction of internet-scale point-text pairs for pretraining, which is a daunting task as we cannot crawl infinite 3D data from the internet, not to mention point-text pairs.
-Leveraging existing VLMs helps a lot, but it still requires collecting massive pairs of point clouds and images with the latter serving as the bridge for knowledge transfer.
-Despite these challenges, this research direction is very promising, and more research is expected to fully explore its potential.
+Moreover, the potential of pre-training language-point cloud foundation models remains largely untapped.
+A significant challenge lies in creating large-scale point-text pairs for pretraining, as collecting vast amounts of 3D data, especially paired with text, is not feasible.
+While leveraging existing VLMs can help, it still requires gathering numerous point clouds and images, with the images serving as a bridge for knowledge transfer.
+Most studies focus on object-level point clouds or indoor point clouds while few tackles outdoor LiDAR data due to larger difficulties.
+Despite these challenges, this research direction is promising, and further exploration is expected to fully realize its potential.